In Pont-Saint-Martin, a miracle of Roman engineering

 The legend of St Martin

-We do not know the original Roman name of the bridge, just the one it was given, probably in the 5th century, linked to the legend of St Martin, celebrating the myth of the construction of an architectural work that must have appeared extraordinary to the native population, until then at the mercy of precarious wooden footbridges to cross the stream.
+We do not know the original Roman name of the bridge, just the one it was given, probably between the 4th and the 5th century, linked to the legend of St Martin, celebrating the myth of the construction of an architectural work that must have appeared extraordinary to the native population, until then at the mercy of precarious wooden footbridges to cross the stream.

 This legend tells of the time when St Martin, stranded on the Lys by a flood that swept away the footbridge, made a pact with the devil who promised him to build a solid stone bridge overnight, in exchange for the soul of whoever crossed it first.
 Once completed, the cunning St Martin tricked the devil by making a small dog walk on the bridge.
 Even today, the legend is re-enacted ending with the burning of the devil under the bridge for the historical carnival of Pont-Saint-Martin